Sereyvidya/Projects/OncoLens/README.md

-# 🧬 OncoLens: Predictive Modeling for Cancer Outcomes
+# 🧬 OncoLens: Predicting Cancer Patient's Vital Status and Treatment Outcome

 This project analyzes clinical cancer patient data and models treatment outcomes using machine learning.
 It aims to demonstrate how ML techniques can be applied in cancer research to uncover patterns in patient survivability and treatment response.
 The project also serves as a learning experience to deepen practical skills in data analysis and machine learning within a biomedical context.